acsicuib/YAFS/README.md

 Installation
 ------------

-YAFS requires Python 2.7, PyPy 2.0 or above.
+YAFS requires Python 2.7 (Python 3.6 or above is not supported)

 You can install YAFS easily via [pip](<http://pypi.python.org/pypi/pip>):